graphql-query-rewriter/core/README.md

 })
 ```

-Sometimes, you'll need to do some preprocessing on the variables submitted to the to this argument to make them into the type needed by the new schema.
+Sometimes, you'll need to do some preprocessing on the variables submitted to the rewritten argument to make them into the type needed by the new schema.
 You can do this by passing in a `coerceVariable` function which returns a new value of the variable.
 For example, the following changes the value of `arg1` from `Int!` to  `String!`, and also changes the value of `arg1` to a string as well:

 ```js
 import { FieldArgTypeRewriter } from 'graphql-query-rewriter';